CartoDB/carto-selfhosted-helm/customizations/README.md

 ## High Availability

-In some cases, you may want to ensure some critical services have replicas deployed across different worker nodes in order to provide high availability in case of node failure.
-You can achieve this by applying the [high availability config](high_availability/customizations.yaml) alongside with static scaling or autoscaling features.
+In some cases, you may want to ensure some critical services have replicas deployed across different worker nodes in order to provide high availability against a node failure.
+You can achieve this by applying the [high availability config](high_availability/customizations.yaml).
+Note that you should enable static scaling or autoscaling for this setup to work as expected.

-> The configuration example provided above only prevents that two replicas of the same service are deployed in the same node.
-It's required either static scaling or autoscaling config in order to deploy multiple replicas of a service.
+> In order to provide high availability accross regions/zones, it's recommended to deploy each worker node in a different cloud provider regions/zones.

 ## Advanced configuration